SaiDarshan2003/Portfolio/README.md

 ## Aim:

-To create a portfolio using Html and CSS.
+To create a portfolio using HTML and CSS.

+## Algorithm:

+Step 1:

+Open a IDE.

+Step 2:

+Create a folder to store all the files and media.

+Step 3:

+Create a index.html as home page.

+Step 4:

+Similarly,create and add media into the webpage.

+Step 5:

+Display the webpage in a browser.

 ### Portfolio.html
 ```